wad11656/XMB-Item-Hider-PSP/README.md

 # XMB Item Hider PSP

 XMB Item Hider plugin source for PSP.
+Includes option to _completely_ hide categories (not just all the items within categories).

 ## Build